peterjamesward/GPXviz/README.md

 # GPXviz

+## This project is in sunset mode

+I've gone as far as I can with the original base but the weight of earlier decisions is now stressing me.
+I'm starting up a new project for GPXmagic v2.0.

+## Background

 Someone on the RGT Group asked if there was a quick and simple way to check out a GPX file before committing to a Magic Road.

 "Sounds like an interesting little project", I thought.